Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Introduction

-{{\bf Applied contributions.}} Our empirical analysis on the US Census Bureau Planning Database demonstrates the strong appeal of our proposed approach as a potential tool for predicting self-response rates in the context of the US Census Bureau application studied herein.

-Our approach leads to improved prediction of the self-response rates when compared to the linear regression methods that appear to be used by the US Census Bureau~\citep{Erdman2016}.
-The improvements are due \textit{both} to the departure from linearity and the presence of nonlinear interactions.
-Importantly, the prediction accuracy of our interpretable models is at par with that of black-box machine learning methods such as neural networks and gradient boosted decision trees, which topped the nationwide Kaggle competition organized by the Census Bureau~\citep{Erdman2016}.
+{{\bf Applied contributions.}} Our empirical analysis of the US Census Bureau Planning Database demonstrates the promise of our proposed approach.
+Our estimator improves the prediction of the self-response rates when compared to the linear regression methods discussed in the US Census Bureau report.
+The improvements are due to \textit{both} the departure from linearity and the presence of nonlinear interactions.
+Importantly, the prediction accuracy of our flexible models appears to be at par with (or slightly better than) black-box machine learning methods such as neural networks and gradient-boosted decision trees, which topped the nationwide Kaggle competition organized by the Census Bureau.

-Our proposed framework leads to simple interpretable models and allows for automated variable selection.
-Our models are substantially more compact than the natural competitors---we use $8$-$20$ times fewer interaction effects than the corresponding linear models, and about half as many covariates as off-the-shelf machine learning methods (e.g, gradient boosting, or feed forward neural networks) or the sparse {\emph{linear}} models with interaction effects.
-Our models also use a fewer number of covariates (by about 30\%) compared to sparse nonparametric additive models (without interactions).
+Our framework results in simple models and allows for automated variable selection.
+Our models are substantially more compact than many competing benchmarks -- we use $8$-$20$ times fewer interaction effects than the corresponding linear models and about half as many covariates as off-the-shelf machine learning methods (e.g., gradient boosting, feedforward neural networks, or explainable boosting machines) or the sparse {\textit{linear}} models with interaction effects.
+Our models also use fewer covariates (by about 30\%) compared to sparse nonparametric additive models (without interactions)---see Section~\ref{sec:expts-case-study} for details.
 We use our models to gather useful operational insights into the factors that influence response rates in surveys across different segments of the population.
-In particular, our models automatically identify interactions between many of the key factors that have been used in prior publications from the Census Bureau \citep{Bates2010} to derive meaningful clustering of the population.
-These interaction effects appear to result in improved predictions of survey response rates and help complement the existing studies by the Census Bureau \citep{Bates2010, 2020ICC} on understanding different segments of the population.
-In summary, our work appears to address many of the challenges of the US Census application by delivering interpretable parsimonious models with good predictive performance.
+In particular, our models automatically identify interactions between many of the key factors used in prior publications from the Census Bureau \citep{Bates2010} to derive meaningful population clustering.
+These interaction effects appear to result in improved predictions of survey response rates and complement earlier findings reported in~\cite{Bates2010, 2020ICC} on understanding different population segments.